dotnet/docs/docs/csharp/programming-guide/classes-and-structs/how-to-initialize-objects-by-using-an-object-initializer.md

 ---
-title: "How to: Initialize Objects by Using an Object Initializer - C# Programming Guide" ms.custom: seodec18 ms.date: 12/20/2018
+title: "How to initialize objects by using an object initializer - C# Programming Guide" ms.custom: seodec18 ms.date: 12/20/2018
 helpviewer_keywords: